mouseless/baked/docs/layers/domain.md

 ## Configuration Targets

 This layer provides `IDomainTypeCollection` and `DomainModelBuilderOptions` as configuration targets for building `DomainModel`.

 ### `IDomainTypeCollection`

-This target is provided in `BuildConfiguration` phase.
+This target is provided in `AddDomainTypes` phase.
 To configure it in a feature;

 ```csharp
 configurator.ConfigureDomainTypeCollection(types =>